knpuniversity/symfony2-rest/knpu/episode5/customize-link-format.md

 ## Registering the Serializer

 To hook this up.
-You guys can probably guys step 1: in `app/config/services.yml`, register this as a service.
+You guys can probably guess step 1: in `app/config/services.yml`, register this as a service.
 How about: `custom_hateoas_json_serializer`.
 Set its class to that same thing.
 And we don't have any constructor args yet.